-Before your next vacation, it is always ideal to check-in with your family doctor.
-It is important to ensure you are healthy enough to travel, especially if you are traveling outside of the country.
+Before your next vacation, it is always a good idea to check in with your family doctor.
+It is essential to ensure you are physically healthy enough to travel, especially if you are traveling internationally.
 The last thing you want to happen is to be ready to relax and get sick while on a remote island.
-You may even want to talk to a doctor online or ask online questions to ensure your health is 100 percent.
+You may even want to consult with a doctor online or ask questions to ensure your health is 100 percent.

-Even if you doctor says you are fit for travel, you may still get sick on your next vacation.
-If you ask online questions you may have learned a few travel illnesses that you may experience.
-However, knowing what to expect will help you take steps to prevent, or be ready when illness strikes.
+Even if your doctor says you are fit for travel, you may still get sick on your next vacation.
+If you ask online questions, you may have learned a few travel illnesses that you may experience.
+However, knowing what to expect will help you take steps to prevent or be ready when illness strikes.

 Here are some common travel health problems, and tips to assist you in avoiding them: